| Call 1979

 Cases and Work of Note

-Recent cases include: acting successfully for Bernard Matthews’ long-term companion in a dispute over his very substantial estate in the High Court; representing two firms of solicitors in dismissing, in the Supreme Court, a negligence claim against them; acting on behalf of a church in defeating the claims of a tennis club, where the grounds were in dispute; representing Sir Malcolm Arnold’s carer in a dispute over his Estate; representing a firm of accountants in defeating at trial a claim that they had acted negligently in his tax-planning; revoking probate granted previously to a solicitor, where the judge referred the papers to the DPP on Tom’s suggestion.
+Recent cases include: appearing in the Privy Council on an appeal from the Bahamas about two valuable sea-front properties; a Chancery Division trial which resolved conflicting authorities on s.
+33 Wills Act 1837 in his client’s favour; acting successfully for Bernard Matthews’ long-term companion in a dispute over his very substantial estate in the High Court; representing two firms of solicitors in dismissing, in the Supreme Court, a negligence claim against them; acting on behalf of a church in defeating the claims of a tennis club, where the grounds were in dispute; representing Sir Malcolm Arnold’s carer in a dispute over his Estate; representing a firm of accountants in defeating at trial a claim that they had acted negligently in his tax-planning; revoking probate granted previously to a solicitor, where the judge referred the papers to the DPP on Tom’s suggestion.
 In most of these cases, Tom has been against QCs, and beaten them.
 Tom has acted in leading cases in various fields including the development of constructive trusts, and the rule in Hastings-Bass.
 He is currently instructed on behalf of a family with substantial land interests valued in 9 figures, on a variation of their trusts to cover the next two generations.

 Tom is recommended by the legal directories as a leading practitioner for traditional chancery, charities and professional negligence matters.
 Selected quotations are set out below: